 The district provides special programs for gifted and talented students, students who are homeless, students in foster care, bilingual students, migrant students, English learners, students diagnosed with dyslexia, and students with disabilities.
 The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
-A student or parent with questions about these programs should contact the school counselor, Brandi Lindsay.
+A student or parent with questions about these programs should contact: